HandongHCI/HandongHCI.github.io/Courses/HCI00.md

 	- Font: Batang & Times New Roman
 	- Font size: 12 pt.
 	- Line height: 1.5
-- **Do NOT put your name or student ID**.
+- Do NOT put your name or student ID.
 Due to the open source policy of this course, some of selected essays will be anonymously (without including the name and student-ID of the author) shared to public through the Google Drive.
 - Putting any own sketches or drawings are highly recommended.
 - Minimum requirements
 	- Number of pages: minimum of TWO A4 pages